captif-nz/captif-slp/README.md

 - `segment_lenght_mm` -- *default: 100*
 \
 Length of the segments (in millimetres) that the profile is split into for processing.
-Note that this should generally be left as the default value of 100 mm as this is required segment length in ISO 13473-1.
+Note that this should generally be left as the default value of 100 mm as this is the required segment length in ISO 13473-1.

 - `target_sample_spacing_mm` -- *default: 0.5*
 \